Cabometyx (Cabozantinib)

 Dosage Instructions

 The usual dose is 60 mg taken once daily.
-When given with nivolumab for kidney cancer, the dose is 40 mg once daily.
-Swallow tablets whole with a full glass of water – do not crush them.
-Do not eat for at least 2 hours before taking Cabometyx and for 1 hour after.
-Avoid grapefruit juice and grapefruit products while using this medicine.
+If used with nivolumab for advanced kidney cancer, the recommended dose is 40 mg once daily.
+Take the tablet whole with a full glass of water, and do not take it with food.

 What If You Miss a Dose?

-If there are 12 hours or more before your next dose, take the missed dose as soon as you remember.
-If your next dose is due in less than 12 hours, skip the missed dose and take your next dose at the regular time.
+If you miss a dose and it's been less than 12 hours, take it as soon as you remember.
+If it's been more than 12 hours, skip the missed dose and take your next dose at the scheduled time.
+Do not double the dose.

 Available Tablet Strengths